 The journey of 9.33 kms (and 1200 metres of ascent!) takes about 40 minutes on the way up and slightly longer on the way down.
 It also takes in a number of other interesting features, including forests, meadows, gorges, tarns, bridges and tunnels.

-When you arrive, you will (on a clear day) be able to enjoy fantastic views of 29 4,000 metre peaks, including the Matterhorn itself, the Breithorn (4164m), the Monte Rosa (Europe's second-highest peak, at 4633m), and the Gornergletsher glacier (the second longest glacier in the Alps).
+When you arrive, you will (on a clear day) be able to enjoy fantastic views of twenty-nine 4,000 metre peaks, including the Matterhorn itself, the Breithorn (4164m), the Monte Rosa (Europe's second-highest peak, at 4633m), Mont Blanc (Europe's highest peak at 4810 metres, found in Chamonix) and the Gornergletsher glacier (the second longest glacier in the Alps).

 Many visitors choose to walk down some of the mountain, before re-joining the train at the Rotenboden or Riffelberg stops.
 Be sure to keep an eye out for ibex, chamoix and marmots.

-August 2013 saw over 500 horn blowers gather together at Gornergrat to set the world record for the greatest number of horns played simultaneously!
+Gornergrat has another claim to fame: in August 2013, over 500 horn blowers gathered together here to set the world record for the greatest number of horns played simultaneously!

 where?
 Trains leave from a small station opposite Zermatt's main train station.

 when?
 Trains run throughout the year, normally every 24 minutes.
 First trains leave at around 7 am, and final trains from Gornergrat leave at about 7 pm.
 Sunrise packages are available for early birds between June and early September—but be warned, in June the train leaves Zermatt at 4.30am!
 Gornergrat is a popular place to visit, so expect crowds.

 £$€¥ Adults: CHF94 return; Children (6-16): CHF47 return; Children under 6: free (and 7 and 8 year olds go free in winter).
 (September 2017)